 \section{Abstract}

-This paper mainly aims to establish the well-posedness on time interval $[0,\varepsilon^{-\frac{1}{2}}T]$ of the classical initial problem for the bosonic membrane in the light cone gauge.
-Here $\varepsilon$ is the small parameter measures the nonlinear effects.
-In geometric, the bosonic membrane are timelike submanifolds with vanishing mean curvature.
-Since the initial Riemannian metric may be degenerate or non-degenerate, the corresponding equation can be reduce to a quasi-linear degenerate or non-degenerate hyperbolic system of second order with an area preserving constraint via a Hamiltonian reduction.
-Our proof is based on a new Nash-Moser iteration scheme.
+This paper aims to establish the well-posedness on time interval $[0,\varepsilon^{-\frac{1}{2}}T]$ of the classical initial problem for the bosonic membrane in the light cone gauge.
+Here $\varepsilon$ is the small parameter which measures the nonlinear effects.
+The bosonic membrane is timelike submanifolds with vanishing mean curvature.
+Since the initial Riemannian metric may be degenerate, the corresponding equation can be reduced to a quasi-linear degenerate hyperbolic system of second order with an area preserving constraint via a Hamiltonian reduction.